jtcdbob/jtcdbob.github.io/_posts/2016-3-30-CS5300-Project-1B-Notes.md

 $$
 1 \le R \le WQ \le W \le N
 $$
-where $N$ is number of bricks. $R$ is the read group size and $W$ is the write group size. $WQ$ is the minimum number of bricks that must retrun "success" to the stub before the stub returns to the caller. ($WQ-1$ is the number of simultaneous brick failures that the system can tolerate before potentially losing data.)
+where $$N$$ is number of bricks. $R$ is the read group size and $W$ is the write group size. $WQ$ is the minimum number of bricks that must retrun "success" to the stub before the stub returns to the caller. ($WQ-1$ is the number of simultaneous brick failures that the system can tolerate before potentially losing data.)

 A client stub sends read request to $R$ bricks and uses the first response it receives.